sgdheeban/WorkApp/README.md

 * Linux (Preferred) or Windows
 * Java 8 Update 40 or higher (8u40+), 64-bit
-* Maven 3.2.3+ (for building)
+* Maven 3.3.9 (for building)
 * Python 2.4+ (for running with the launcher script)

 ## Create MySQL schema

 Create the following test database and table in MySQL for successful execution of Examples and JUnit tests (Ensure the MySQL server is up and running).
-Alternatively, you can use the --createMySQLSchema option through the commandline option args, and generate the schema listed in the mysql_schema.sql under the config folder in the root directory of WorkAppServer project (this includes the test db and table).
+Alternatively, you can use the --schemaFile option through the commandline option args, and generate the schema listed in the workapp_mysql_schema.sql under the config folder in the root directory of WorkAppServer project (this includes the test db and table).
 To understand more about using WorkAppScriptRunnerUtil, refer to WorkAppServer/WorkAppScriptRunnerInstruction.md in the project.
 To execute ORM related testcases and examples, create the tables using the mysql_schema_orm_test.sql in the WorkAppServer/src/main/resources folder.
 To understand more about WorkApp's ORM Engine, refer to WorkAppServer/WorkAppOrmInstruction.md.
+Check WorkApp/WorkAppServer/config/dev_config.properties for options.

     CREATE DATABASE testdb IF NOT EXISTS;
     USE testdb;